tqhuy2018/Casper-ObjectiveC-sdk/README.md

 For example the Private key is somehow like this in ObjectiveC: 58_1_61_242_77_251_54_204_135_74_45_117_67_18_30_184_144_193_158_142_182_68_229_185_27_56_181_134_38_235_28_51
 _ And the Public key is somehow like this: 138_121_31_76_52_190_241_244_216_11_26_29_151_147_196_119_186_49_12_134_43_21_243_127_134_56_3_169_170_156_4_233 _

+As long as you have the Private/Public key in that format (and correct number in the sequence), you can generate the Private/Public Ed25519 key.
+For Secp256k1, the tasks are done in file "Secp256k1Crypto" under folder "Crypto" in ""ObjectiveC.
+This class calls "Secp256k1CryptoSwift" from the Swift package "CasperCryptoHandlePackage" to do the task of key generation, sign/verify message.
+The Private/Public key in ObjectiveC for this
 ## Put deploy specification:

 The put deploy RPC method implements the call "account_put_deploy".
 User needs to declare a deploy and assign the information for the deploy (header,payment,session,approvals).
 The following information is generated based on the deploy: